“What am I doing here?” Ural documentary animation phenomenon

-We wanted to make the task more challenging; to interview the ones who are not ready to pour their hearts out from the first moments of acquaintance.
-Afterward, we decided to set up appointments with the prospective characters in advance – it gave them the possibility to prepare for the conversation and, if necessary, to have a meeting once more to ask additional questions.
+We wanted to make the task more challenging; to interview the ones who were not ready to pour their hearts out from the first moments of acquaintance.
+Afterward, we decided to set up appointments with the prospective characters in advance.
+This gave them the opportunity to prepare for the conversation and, if necessary, to have a follow up meeting to ask additional questions.

 The most unsuccessful interview lasted one and a half minutes.
-I came up to a woman whose job was to rent the horses.
-In fact, we played well with each other.
+I came up to a woman whose job was to rent horses; we played well with each other.
 I asked the stupidest questions and she gave me the driest answers.
 Eventually, we made a quite funny episode of that conversation.
-The first interviews audio recording turned out to be of extremely poor quality.
+The first interview’s audio recording turned out to be of extremely poor quality.
 I recorded the conversation with a tape recorder and then the actors read the characters’ text.
 In the course of time, we started to use live sound.
 In order to do that, we invited the sound engineer, Sasha Teder, to join the crew.
-There has been three of us present on all the interviews since then: I (Sabrina Karabaeva), the directors (Masha Sedyaeva and Sasha).
+There have been three of us present on all the interviews since then: Me (Sabrina Karabaeva), the directors (Masha Sedyaeva and Sasha).
 I ask the questions, Sasha records the sound, and Masha draws the conversationalist.

-When we found the movie characters, I decipher the interview, then mark in the text the most important points, and try to “glue” together “shreds” of thoughts in one monologue.
-If I succeeded in it, it’s time to think about the accompanying video.
+When we found the movie characters, I deciphered the interview, then marked the most important points in the text, and tried to “glue” together “shreds” of thoughts in one monologue.
+If I succeeded in it, it was time to think about the accompanying video.
 The main advantage of working with animation is that the realization of an idea (an airplane taking off for example) doesn’t require a budget.
 It doesn’t matter, whether it is a bike or a plane that you shoot.
-Either of them would be made of cardboard, and, naturally, cost the same amount of money: God bless the wine shop around the corner: they give cardboard boxes for free.
+Either of them would be made of cardboard, and, naturally, cost the same amount of money.

 Draft shots-visual references-information on topic-staged shots-soundtrack, draft storyboard-directors script-animatic-final storyboard.

-During the final stage, it’s necessary to make the final storyboard.
-It differs from the draft by its neatness, detailed, clearer to the cameraman and production designer, animator.
-The episodes, scenes, editing frames are marked, specific notes for the cameraman are made (panning, gating, closeup.
-Whether it is a video or animation, etc.), direct speech and the detailed description of the action in the frame are featured.
+During the final stage, it was necessary to make the final storyboard.
+It differs from the draft by its neatness, detail, clarity to the cameraman and production designer, animator.
+The episodes, scenes, editing frames are marked, specific notes for the cameraman are made (panning, gating, closeup – whether it is a video or animation, etc.), direct speech and the detailed description of the action in the frame are featured.

-Stage three.
-The creation of characters and setting.
+Stage 3 – The creation of characters and setting

-We faced the transitional period during the production of Tanya.
-That time, only the heads of the leading characters were made three-dimensional of painted plaster.
+We faced the transition period during the production of Tanya.
+At the time, only the heads of the leading characters were made three-dimensional out of painted plaster.
 Later, I got tired of fiddling with it and switched to plasticine.
 As it turns out, it is also possible to paint it, plus it has its own advantages when it comes to animation – we can change the shape of the figure right in front of the camera without damaging the construction.
-Of course, with the plasticine being painted, it’s undesirable to crumple it too frequently because of the appearing cracks of the paint.
-This is why we make the joints of wire to enable movement.
+Of course, with the plasticine being painted, it’s undesirable to crumple it too frequently because the paint cracks on it easily.
+This is why we make the joints of wire, to enable movement.

-In “the double appointment,” the main characters are fully made of plasticine.
+In “The Double Appointment,” the main characters are fully made of plasticine.
 There is also 3D.
-I needed it to show the contrast between mechanistic, surrealistic, militaristic and humane, living, real.
+I needed it to show the contrast between mechanistic, surrealistic, militaristic and humane (living, real).
 In the production of “Tomorrow,” I used cardboard because making a hundred characters of plasticine would have been equivalent to suicide.
-Corrugated cardboard wasn’t the right fit in this case because it was too rough for the figures of this size.
+Corrugated cardboard wasn’t the right fit in this case because it was too rough for figures of this size.
 I used pressed cardboard with its thickness being similar to the thickness of the human body.

 There were dozens of characters in the frame.
-It was impossible to synchronize all their movements on film; this is why frame-by-frame animation was used.
+It was impossible to synchronize all their movements on film; hence frame-by-frame animation was used.
 The body joints were made of wire that could endure the weight of the cardboard.
 During the production of “Eight hundred times,” we were dealing with a strict deadline.
 So, it was shot practically in one day.
-That was the reason for choosing cardboard (also pressed, but very thin this time, similar to the kind of which cereal boxes are made).
+That was the reason for choosing cardboard (also pressed, but very thin this time, similar to the kind of which cereal boxes are made from).

-The size of the figures was very small (no bigger than five centimeters).
+The figures were very small in size (no bigger than five centimeters).
 For the new episode, we don’t have a specific time limit, and the script is very juicy and simply hilarious.
-That is why we went back to using painted plasticine because it allows creating spectacular characters.
+That is why we went back to using painted plasticine – because it allows creating spectacular characters.
 The set is again made of cardboard, with the exception of the ones that have to come in contact with water – in this case, plastic was used.

 Filming was done at the same time with the production of the set.
 When everything was ready for the scene, it was filmed by half of the crew, with another half continuing to create the props for the following scenes.

 Although I prefer to edit myself, there were times that I delegated the task to other people, but I felt uncomfortable even with good editors.
 I saw the movie at the stage of the editing of the draft soundtrack.
-I couldn’t get it out of my head all the time while we were filming.
-Suddenly, someone else took over the task and the result turned out to be not exactly like I envisioned.
+I couldn’t get it out of my head, all the time while we were filming.
+Suddenly, someone else took over the task and the result did not turn out to be what I envisioned.
 Being a soft, gentle person like I am, it is not always easy to stand by your own ideas.
-When the editor says “it’s cool, isn’t it?”
-I am like “Yeah, I guess.”
+When the editor says, “It’s cool, isn’t it?”
+I am like, “Yeah, I guess.”
 Naturally, I stay unsatisfied.
-As a result, all the episodes of the series “What am I doing here” were edited by me.
+As a result, all the episodes of the series “What am I doing here?” were edited by me.
 Trailers, however, were delegated to other editors without hesitation.

 Editing is all about the timing, the feeling of where to make faster or slower, where to cut.
 It is very different in animatic: when you see black and white still on the screen, the perception of everything is distorted.
 We use filming more frequently than frame-by-frame animation.
 That is why we make a lot of critical decisions while editing.
 Sometimes, we improvise during the filming, and unexpected frames appear in the storyboard.
 There are times when we can’t get the movements right.
 In this case, cut-in scenes and other tricks were used.
 Frame-by-frame animation was also improved during the editing, some phrases were dismissed, some pauses were added.
 Something was cropped, something was retouched.

 Normally, if everything goes according to the plan, it takes me one week to edit one cartoon.
-After that, I give the final version with a draft soundtrack to Sasha, the Sound Engineer, to perfect the sound.
-The sound that is done right has the power to make the people believe in the substance of the puppets made of corrugated cardboard.
+After that, I give the final version with a draft soundtrack to Sasha, to perfect the sound.
+The sound that is done right has the power to make people believe in the substance of the puppets made of corrugated cardboard.

 On the stage of filming, the animators and production designers need noises and the sounds of what is going on in the frame.
-Some part, they find by themselves, and the other (the bigger one), is usually found by me.
+In some parts, they find by themselves, while the other (the bigger one), is usually found by me.
 This is how the draft sound is made.
 There are special libraries for noises, some of them are recorded on set.
 The sounds are fake sometimes.
-For example, the sound of footsteps on the snow are imitated with the help of starch bag.
+For example, the sound of footsteps on the snow are imitated with the help of a starch bag.